YubiKey

-The YubiKey is a hardware authentication device manufactured by Yubico to protect access to computers, networks, and online services that supports one-time passwords (OTP), public-key cryptography, and authentication, and the Universal 2nd Factor (U2F) and FIDO2 protocols developed by the FIDO Alliance.
+The YubiKey is a hardware authentication device manufactured by Yubico to protect access to computers, networks, and online services that supports one-time passwords (OTP), public-key cryptography, authentication, and the Universal 2nd Factor (U2F) and FIDO2 protocols developed by the FIDO Alliance.
 It allows users to securely log into their accounts by emitting one-time passwords or using a FIDO-based public/private key pair generated by the device.
-YubiKey also allows for storing static passwords for use at sites that do not support one-time passwords.
-Google, Amazon, Microsoft, Twitter, and Facebook use YubiKey devices to secure employee accounts as well as end user accounts.
+YubiKey also allows storing static passwords for use at sites that do not support one-time passwords.
+Google, Amazon, Microsoft, Twitter, and Facebook use YubiKey devices to secure employee accounts as well as end-user accounts.
 Some password managers support YubiKey.
-Yubico also manufactures the Security Key, a similar lower cost device with only FIDO2/WebAuthn and FIDO/U2F support.
+Yubico also manufactures the Security Key, a similar lower-cost device with only FIDO2/WebAuthn and FIDO/U2F support.

-The YubiKey implements the HMAC-based One-time Password Algorithm (HOTP) and the Time-based One-time Password Algorithm (TOTP), and identifies itself as a keyboard that delivers the one-time password over the USB HID protocol.
-A YubiKey can also present itself as an OpenPGP card using 1024, 2048, 3072 and 4096-bit RSA (for key sizes over 2048 bits, GnuPG version 2.0 or higher is required) and elliptic curve cryptography (ECC) p256, p384 and more depending on version, allowing users to sign, encrypt and decrypt messages without exposing the private keys to the outside world.
+The YubiKey implements the HMAC-based one-time password algorithm (HOTP) and the time-based one-time password algorithm (TOTP), and identifies itself as a keyboard that delivers the one-time password over the USB HID protocol.
+A YubiKey can also present itself as an OpenPGP card using 1024, 2048, 3072 and 4096-bit RSA (for key sizes over 2048 bits, GnuPG version 2.0 or higher is required) and elliptic curve cryptography (ECC) p256, p384 and more, depending on version, allowing users to sign, encrypt and decrypt messages without exposing the private keys to the outside world.
 Also supported is the PKCS#11 standard to emulate a PIV smart card.
-This feature allows for code signing of Docker images as well as certificate-based authentication for Microsoft Active Directory and SSH.
+This feature allows code signing of Docker images as well as certificate-based authentication for Microsoft Active Directory and SSH.

-Founded in 2007 by CEO Stina Ehrensvärd, Yubico is a private company with offices in Palo Alto, Seattle, and Stockholm.
+Founded in 2007 by former CEO now Chief Evangelist Stina Ehrensvärd, Yubico is a Public company with offices in Santa Clara, CA, Bellevue, WA, and Stockholm, Sweden.
 Yubico CTO, Jakob Ehrensvärd, is the lead author of the original strong authentication specification that became known as Universal 2nd Factor (U2F).

-YubiKey released the YubiKey 5 series in 2018 which adds support for FIDO2.
+YubiKey released the YubiKey 5 series in 2018, which adds support for FIDO2.